The following guidelines are applicable for the graduate, undergraduate, and alumni B.E.T.A. (Babson Entrepreneurial Thought & Action®) Challenge.

 The Blank Center will forward feedback to applicants at the conclusion of the B.E.T.A.
 Challenge.
 This feedback is collected from online evaluators, judges, and/or event attendees.
 Feedback is anonymous unless otherwise indicated by the evaluator.

-- Executive Summary—two-page limit in .doc, .docx or .pdf format.
+- —two page limit in .doc, .docx or .pdf format.
 Samples are available at the Blank Center for viewing.
 Please contact the Blank Center team for more information.

 - Slide deck—maximum 10 slides in .pptx, .ppt or .pdf format.
-The 10-slide limit includes cover slide.
+The 10-slide limit includes any cover slides or appendix slides.
 The slide deck must cover the following:

 - Description of venture